animeavi/fedi_ebooks/README.md

 # How to use

-You need to create an app, and generate a bearer token for your bot, we have a script for that, but first you need to edit the following values in **config.yml**
+You need to create an app, and generate a bearer token for your bot, we have a script for that.
+You can set those values manually in **config.yml** *or* you can use the script in the next step to do so interactively.

 * `INSTANCE_URL`
 * `BOT_USERNAME`